girino/renoter/README.md

 The script will:
 - Verify Go code compiles before running
 - Use `go run` to always execute the latest code (no need to rebuild)
-- Start the server in the background
+- Start 3 Renoter servers in the background (each with separate private keys)
 - Start the client in the background
-- Wait for Ctrl+C and cleanly kill both processes
+- Wait for Ctrl+C and cleanly kill all processes
-- Write logs to `server.log` and `client.log`
+- Write logs to `server1.log`, `server2.log`, `server3.log`, and `client.log`

 ## Usage